GEOS-ESM/GEOSldas/README.md

 Configuration input files will be created at:
 `[exp_path]/[exp_name]/run`

-For more options and documentation run any of the following:
+For more options and documentation, use any of the following:
 ```
 ldas_setup        -h
 ldas_setup sample -h